alka077/udacity_project2_CICD/README.md

 In this project, I build a Github repository from scratch and create a scaffolding that will assist me in performing both Continuous Integration and Continuous Delivery.
 I will use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 Next, I will integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

+This repositry demonstrate:

+Deploying the app in Azure CloudShell
+Deploying the app as a web server using Azure App Service.

 ## Project Plan
 <TODO: Project Plan